 Locally, I teach kids how to read and write.
 Below is a photo of a small portion of my bookshelves and a photo of me in front of my bookshelves.
 Following those is a description of my services and experience.

-I am passionate about kids learning to read so that they can dive into the world of books.
-For this reason, I teach one-on-one (I teach in my home, and parent is welcome to stay), which enables the student to spend the entire session absorbing as much teaching and practice as I think he/she can handle.
+I teach one-on-one in my home (parent is welcome to stay and observe so you can support your child at home), which enables the student to spend the entire session absorbing as much teaching and practice as I think he/she can handle.
 I welcome questions, comments (I love to hear how the student is progressing in reading at home or school!), and concerns throughout the student’s period of study with me.

-References from satisfied parents of past and current students are available, and I have a current RCMP Criminal Record Check and Vulnerable Sector Check.
+References from satisfied parents of past and current students are available, and I have an RCMP Criminal Record Check and Vulnerable Sector Check.
 The time slots available for scheduling are Mondays to Fridays, 4 – 7 p.m..
-My fee is $30 per session; sessions are one hour long, and parent can choose to do one or more sessions per week.
+My fee is $30 per session; sessions are one hour long, and I recommend at least two sessions per week so the child gains skills in a shorter amount of time.
 Each session is packed with me teaching/coaching and the student continually “seeing, saying, hearing, writing” under my guidance (no worksheets, no computer/tablet work, and no alone work).
-The fee includes materials, my prep. time, and my ongoing e-mail updates to parents.
+The fee includes materials, my prep. time, and my periodic e-mail updates to parents.

 To reserve regular slots for tutoring (or to ask questions or tell me about your child’s needs), call me at 902-576-6814 or e-mail me at firstname.lastname@example.org